HwangTaehyun/jdxcode/README.md

 My name is Jeff.
-I've been writing software a long time and have spent a good while in the dev tool space.
+I've been writing software for a long time and have spent a good while in the dev tool space.
 I think a ton about how us developers do our jobs and how we can improve our tools to make better software quicker.

 I hate how difficult software is to learn—particularly for new engineers.
 If I'm able to do anything in my career well, I hope that it's making things a little easier for the people that are new here.